Exploring Digital Behavioural Data and Large-Scale Interventions to Enhance Digital Self-Control

 Project aims

-The project will first use digital data donation, where users voluntarily share their social media data, to track changes in usage patterns after applying One Sec's intervention.
+The project first will leverage digital data donation, where users voluntarily share their social media data (e.g., from TikTok) with research, to examine changes in usage patterns after using One Sec across a large-scale naturalistic global sample.

-It will then use an experimental Micro-Randomised Trial design to compare the effectiveness of the friction-based intervention against other psychological approaches like self-commitment and social signalling at both individual and population levels.
+It will then apply a Micro-Randomised Trial to compare the effectiveness of One Sec’s friction-based intervention against other intervention approaches, such as time limits and goal-setting, at both individual and population levels examining mental health outcomes.

 Contact details